OPEN KITCHEN SOCIAL CLUB is looking to recruit more trustees!

 In total, just before the onset of COVID-19, we were feeding, and offering advice and support to around 120 people a week.
 To ensure that the people who do need to know about us are able to find us, we have a number of services such as Assist, City of Sanctuary, and the weekly multi-agency drop-in for asylum seekers at Victoria Hall, where people are signposted towards us.
 Many also find us through word-of-mouth.

-When the pandemic hit, we began a delivery service for around 70 people, preparing around 150 meals each week and creating delivery boxes which included meals and fresh fruit & vegetables.
+When the pandemic hit, we began a delivery service, preparing around 150 meals each week and creating delivery boxes, which included meals, donations, fresh fruit & vegetables.
 Since April 2020, our team of six delivered an estimated 12,000 meals to destitute asylum seekers, refugees, migrants and those in food poverty all over Sheffield.
+When we delivered the food boxes, we found that (for some) we were the only people making contact, so making a bit of time for a chat was just as crucial as the lifeline food delivery.

 ethos